 The Republic of Sierra Leone just like its neighboring countries, is blessed with abundance of natural resources such diamonds, titanium ore, bauxite, iron ore, gold, chromite, etc. However, despite the abundance of natural resources in Sierra Leone today, the People's Republic of Sierra Leone remains one of the poorest countries in all of Africa.
 Sierra Leone has a literacy rate of about 35.1% for the entire population with the female literacy rate hovering around 24.4%.
 In other words, just about 24.4% of the total population of females above the age 15 living in Sierra Leone today can read and write which is one of the worst literacy rates in all of Africa.
 Poor education remains a major problem in Sierra Leone today.

 The Republic of Sierra Leone remains one of the HIV/AIDS killing zones in Africa today with an HIV/AIDS adult prevalence rate of about 1.6%.
 According to official statistics, about 50,000 people were living with the disease in 2009 with about 3,000 deaths recorded within the same year.
-Besides the deadly HIV/AIDS, killer diseases such as Malaria, bacterial and protozoal diarrhoea, yellow fever, etc. continue to threaten several lives in Sierra Leone today.
+Besides the deadly HIV/AIDS, killer diseases such as Malaria, Ebola, bacterial and protozoal diarrhoea, yellow fever, etc. continue to threaten several lives in Sierra Leone today.